Digging into the Past: A Comprehensive Guide to Everything You Need to Know About Metal Detecting in the UK

 Metal Detector – Obviously you will need one of these.
 There are a range of brands out there and you can spend anywhere from a few hundred pounds to a few thousand.
 They will all find metal objects but some will do it better than others.
 My advice would be to stick to the mainstream brands, brands that proper detecting retailers sell, if the main stockists don’t sell it then there is probably a good reason.
 I would suggest that you stay away from Amazon as it is full of brands that you will never hear of anywhere else, usually cheap chines brands that are built down to a price.
 They will find metal (just about) but you will get frustrated and bored with the hobby and all the main brands do well priced starter machines anyway.
 So only consider brands like XP or Minelab (These are probably the best two brands out there), you could also consider Garrett, Quest and C-Scope, but nothing else comes close to these top 5.

 Spade – You will need to dig your finds out.
-In the winter the ground can be heavy and waterlogged, in the summer it can be as hard as concrete so you need a spade that is up to the job.
+In the winter the ground can be heavy and waterlogged, in the summer it can be as hard as concrete so you need a metal detecting spade that is up to the job.
 Cheap ones will soon snap.
 Again the main dealers stock a wide range of detecting spades (note if it digs it is a spade, not a shovel) Heavy ones last longer, but remember that you are going to have to carry this around with you, all day, so choose wisely.
 My personal choice is very strong, but also quite heavy, but I drag my spade behind me so the weight isn’t too much of a problem.

 Pinpointer – Not everyone uses them, but for me they are essential.
 Once you have dug your hole your main detector will tell you whether it is still in the hole, or in the plug, but your pinter probe will guide you to its exact spot.
 It is just a mini hand held metal detector.
 Pinpointers can be worn in a holder on your belt or kept in your bag.
 Rechargeable ones are best, but cheaper ones just run of standard AA batteries.
 The most popular pinpointer is by Garrett, often referred to as the Carrott because of its bright orange colours, but Quest also make orange ones.
 Minelab and XP also manufacture pinpointers.